usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/setting-up-vault/index.md

 title = "How to stand-up Vault with NixOS" date = "2024-12-07" image = "vault-login.png"
-description = "This is a simple tutorial to teach how to stand up a new system with Vault using my dotfiles." tags = [
+description = "Learn how to set up Vault on a NixOS system from scratch using my dotfiles.
+This step-by-step guide covers everything from deploying a new system configuration to securely managing secrets with Vault's CLI and UI, making it easier to integrate Vault into your infrastructure." tags = [
     "Nix",
     "Vault"